joaoppedrosa/Vexillology/README.md

 # Vexillology

-Vexillology - MVVM app with View Binding + Dagger2 + RxJava + Retrofit + Mockito + Github Actions
+Vexillology - MVVM app with View Binding + LiveData + Dagger2 + RxJava + Retrofit + Mockito + Github Actions

 ## Technologies
 This project is created using: